 How far away can you see Mt Fuji?

-As a final fun fact, did you know you can see Mt Fuji from far away as Gunma?
+As a final fun fact, did you know you can see Mt Fuji from as far away as Gunma?
 I have spotted it from the peak of Mt Shibutsu - which is 175km away.
 Apparently you can see it from 323km away in Wakayama too which is pretty crazy.

 Recent posts